Nicolas-Maurer/Onitama_AlphaZero/README.md

 - Moves availables on the remaining card
 - Matrix composed of 1 if the current player is the first player, else a matrix composed of -1

-So, we have Input_dim = 5 x 5 x 10
+So, the input is represented by a 5 x 5 x 10 tensor.

 The output dimension correspond to all the possibles moves.
+To encode that we need a 5x5 matrix for all the case on the board, and plane for every move.
-There is 16 cards, with a certain number of possible moves in each, Output_dim = 5 x 5 x 52
+There is 16 cards, with a certain number of possible moves in each, in total there is 52 differents moves.
+Some move can be played by different cards but since we need to swap the card play with the one of the board we can't regroup them.

+So, the output is represented by a 5 x 5 x 52 tensor.